carolnesso/MD-project/README.md

 # MD-project
 Codes used by my group in this project
-This project is about RSA encryption, we did in Python3.
+This project is about RSA encryption, we did in Python3, this code was developed by a friend on my group.